Patrick Mahomes II Player Prop Bets for NFL Week 11 - Kansas City vs. Dallas - NewsBreak

 Matchup vs. Dallas

-- In one matchup against the Cowboys, Mahomes threw for zero passing yards, 313.5 yards less than his over/under in Sunday's game.
+- In one matchup against the Cowboys, Mahomes had zero passing yards, 313.5 yards below his over/under for Sunday.

 - Mahomes did not throw a touchdown pass in that contest against the Cowboys.

-- The Cowboys are giving up 270.1 passing yards per game this year, the NFL's 23rd-ranked pass defense.
+- The 270.1 passing yards the Cowboys give up per game makes them the NFL's 23rd-ranked pass defense this season.

-- The Cowboys have conceded 14 passing TDs this season (1.6 per game), ranking them 14th among NFL defenses.
+- At 1.6 passing TDs conceded per game, the Cowboys defense is ranked 14th in the NFL.

 Recent Performances

-- In last week's outing against the Raiders, Mahomes racked up 406 yards while completing 70.0% of his passes, while throwing five touchdowns.
+- Mahomes put together a 406-yard performance against the Raiders last week, completing 70.0% of his passes and throwing for five touchdowns.

-- Over his last three games, Mahomes has put up 847 passing yards (282.3 per game) while connecting on 84 of 135 passes (62.2% completion percentage), with seven touchdowns and one interception.
+- Mahomes has put up 847 passing yards (282.3 ypg) on 84-of-135 with seven touchdowns against one interception over his last three games.

 Mahomes' Kansas City Teammates